operator-framework/java-operator-sdk/samples/tomcat/README.md

 If you want the Operator to be running as a deployment in your cluster, follow the below steps.

 ## Build
-You can build the sample using `mvn dockerfile:build` this will produce a Docker image you can push to the registry of your choice.
+You can build the sample using `mvn install jib:dockerBuild` this will produce a Docker image you can push to the registry of your choice.
 The jar file is built using your local Maven and JDK and then copied into the Docker image.

 ## Install Operator into cluster